Before You Move to Mexico, Figure Out What to Take and What To Leave, Without Being Bullied

 Would you and your significant other be like our new friends in Mexico?
 I don’t know.
 That would depend.
 However, to make the argument that bringing your good or cherished items to Mexico is somehow politically or culturally incorrect is a bit silly.

 No, Virginia, you cannot get everything you “need” here in Mexico.
 Of course, the full answer to this question revolves around what you “need.”
 To take an extreme example to make the point, some people only “need” water, food and a medium-sized lean-to or they can live out of their 1965 Volkswagen van.
 I have been told that Mahatma Gandhi could fit all his worldly possessions in one shoe box.
-However, people more average than the random ascetic or world famous advocates of non-violent resistance to British colonial rule may like and appreciate more creature comforts.
+However, people more average than the random ascetic or a world famous advocate of non-violent resistance to British colonial rule may like and appreciate more creature comforts.
 If you plan on being happy in Mexico, you need to assess your “needs” without regard to what anybody else says you should need because in the end, their opinion about what you “need” isn’t important; only yours is.

 In contradiction to what you read all the time on Facebook, the facts are that some things you can’t get in Mexico, others are rare, and if you could get them, are very expensive.
 And don’t count on picking up that used comfy La-Z Boy for a great price at a secondhand store.
 The good items go very quickly (obvious reason: these items are hard to find here), and the ones that you may get to first, if you’re lucky enough to have that happen, are much more expensive than in the US.